csesoc/constitution/CONSTITUTION.rst

 #.
 The duties of the Vice President (Development) shall be:

    #.
 Coordinate the recruitment of project teams.
    #.
-Manage existing project teams and timelines, and coordinate product features, user interface decisions and design philosophies.
+Manage existing project teams and timelines, and oversee new product features, user interface decisions and design philosophies.
    #.
-Oversee the management of CSESoc's technical infrastructure.
+Supervise the management of CSESoc's technical infrastructure.
    #.
 Facilitate culture and team relations within the society.
+   #.
+Pass on their knowledge to their successor.
+   #.
+Assist the Co-Presidents in their duties wherever practical.
    #.
 Other relevant duties as required.

 Election of the Executive